aribaf/Cryptocurrency-Sentiment-and-Market-Trend-Prediction-Platform/README.md

+##Cryptocurrency-Sentiment-and-Market-Trend-Prediction-Platform

-📌 Overview
+ Overview
 This project collects data from **Twitter** and **Reddit** to analyze sentiment around **cryptocurrency** and **forex markets**.
 The goal is to provide **accurate market predictions** by combining real-time social media sentiment with financial trend analysis.

 ---

-## 🔧 Tools & Technologies
+## Tools & Technologies
 - **Selenium** – Automates browsing for scraping tweets when direct APIs are limited.
 - **snscrape** – Lightweight scraping tool to fetch tweets based on keywords, hashtags, or accounts.
 - **PRAW (Python Reddit API Wrapper)** – Fetches posts & comments from Reddit.